cltl/ma-communicative-robots/projects/memory/README.md

 ## Data

+The original data is saved at `./data/original`.
-The generated data is saved at `./data/`.
+The data we've collected is saved at `./data/ours`

 Take a look at the example jupyter notebook `./notebooks/how-to-data.ipynb` and `./notebooks/prompt.ipynb`, to have a rough idea.